-Please click each of the following categories to learn more about the information, documents, and fees required by Poli Mortgage at the time you submit your mortgage loan application.
+Please click each of the following categories to learn more about the information, documents, and fees required by Poli Mortgage for your mortgage loan.

 Poli Mortgage will be ordering an appraisal on the property and the following information will be needed for this step:

 - A complete copy of the sales contract, including any addendums signed by all parties (using full names as they will appear on the new deed), the amount of the earnest money deposit and who is responsible for closing costs, origination fees, etc.

 - The complete mailing address of the property, its age and a full legal description

 - If the house is to be built, or is still under construction, a set of plans and specifications

 - Name, address, and telephone number of the real estate agent and/or seller of the property who will assist the appraiser in obtaining access to the property